Botanical Name: Bellis perennis.

 The flowers have both male and female organs and are pollinated by bees, flies, and beetles.
 The plant is self-fertile.
 Daisy can bloom from May to November, but the peak blooming is in the spring.

-Plant Parts Used: It is primarily the fresh or dried flower heads that are used as medicine, but the leaves can also be used.
+Plant Parts Used: It is primarily the fresh or dried flower heads that are used as a medicine, but the leaves can also be used.

 Health Benefits and Uses of Daisy